My Blog List

 As I keep saying, this stuff isn't mine and may very well be pulled for breach of copyright.
 You can, of course, go looking on YouTube, or its variants, for other copies.
 I'm sure you know how.

-Slightly earlier than ususual but I have a bust weekend coming up - we are now up to the letter T and a fine, mixed selection I have for you, even if I do say so myself.
+Slightly earlier than ususual but I have a busy weekend coming up - we are now up to the letter T and a fine, mixed selection I have for you, even if I do say so myself.

 I'll start off with some stuff you really do need to see and be part of.
 Now, I can't dance to save myself, I am a typical dad dancer.
 However, I do admire others who can.